 Jonathan: And they don’t want a guy like this in their bedroom.
-So by using this kind of story approach, you know - also, and I was able to talk about, “Hey, where - you know, who are you friending?
+So by using this kind of story approach, you know - also, and I was able to talk about, “Hey, who are you friending?
 What locations are you posting?”
 And, yeah, we need to have these conversations.

 Jonathan: Yeah.
 This is tough for us to be able to counsel them in this area.
 And the best way to help our kids through this is to make sure, again, what we talked about earlier, out of bonding and boundaries.
 Lot of parents sit there and think, “Oh, I’m going to protect my kids by jumping on the boundary side here and just blocking everything.”
 Here’s where bonding is so important.
 Because the better relationship we have with our kids, the more we’re gonna be able to open up dialogue about this and say, “Hey, here’s some of the warning signs.”
 If, you know, for example - and I - I talk about it in the book and tell them - you know, if people are asking questions about where do you live, you know, and, “Hey, will you send me a pic?”

 Jim: What’s your address?
 What’s your phone number?

 Jonathan: Yeah.
 And - and “send me a pic”, you know, and - and stuff, because - and sadly, lots of young men are asking to send pics as well.
 But predators very often will send a pic and then ask for, you know, someone to reciprocate.
 You know, “Now you send a pic.”